 Misophonia: When Life's Noises Drive You Mad

-For 18-year-old high school senior Ellie Rapp of Pittsburg, the sound of her family chewing their dinner can be ... unbearable.
+For 18-year-old high school senior Ellie Rapp of Pittsburgh, the sound of her family chewing their dinner can be ... unbearable.

 "My heart starts to pound.
 I go one of two ways.
 I either start to cry or I just get really intensely angry.
 It's really intense.
 I mean, it's as if you're going to die," she says.